qzan9/jni-ubmk/README.md

 size starts at the initial size and increases as the cache fills up. on Intel machines, the client compiler starts with a 160KB cache and the server compiler starts with a 2,496KB cache.

+## Compilation Threads ##

+when a method (or loop) becomes eligible for compilation, it is queued for compilation, and that queue is processed by one or more background threads. this means that compilation is an asynchronous process, and it allows the program to continue executing even while the code in question is being compiled.

+these queues are not strictly first in, first out: methods whose invocation counters are higher have priority.

+for C1, the JVM starts one compilation thread, for C2, it starts two. when tiered compilation is in effect, the JVM will by default start multiple client and server threads based on the number of CPUs on the target platform.

+the number of compiler threads can be adjusted by setting the `-XX:CICompilerCount=N` flag. for tiered compilation, one-third of them will be used to process the client compiler queue, and the remaining threads (at least one) will be used to process the server compiler queue.

+if `-XX:+BackgroundCompilation` is set to `false`, in which case when a method is eligible for compilation, code that wants to execute it will wait until it is in fact compiled (rather than continuing to execute in the interpreter asynchronously).

 # JVM Performance #